 After a full day dodging bikes in the ancient town, make an escapade to the tranquil rice paddy fields of Tra Que.
 Many people cycle there but we opted to walk.
 It took us about one hour with some stops along the way.
 Once at Tra Que, we walked around the village and enjoyed a tea break at Tra Que Garden, a local eatery overlooking the herb plantations.
 I recommend trying their local lemon & mint drink, it was delicious!

-On the same day, you may want to check out An Bang beach, as it is just 15 minutes away from Tra Que by foot.
-Any Bang beach is said to be Hoi An’s best kept secret, and rightfully so.
-It is a long strip with clean sand, beautiful palapas and a super laid back vibe.
-For a more quiet and relaxed experience (and cheaper sun bed rental) make sure you find a spot away from entrance area.
+On the same day, you may want to check out An Bang beach, as it is just 15 minutes away from Tra Que on foot.
+Any Bang beach is said to be Hoi An’s best-kept secret, and rightfully so.
+It is a long strip with clean sand, beautiful palapas, and a super laid back vibe.
+For a more quiet and relaxed experience (and cheaper sunbed rental) make sure you find a spot away from the entrance area.
 If you’re feeling adventurous, there’s also a chance to try parasailing, banana boat and jet ski at reasonable prices.
 End your day with a cocktail at Soul Kitchen.

 Shop similar red floral dresses

 Eat & Drink

 If you feel adventurous, try the famous egg coffee at Hoi An Roastery.
 This is a cafe chain that can be found in various spots around the Old Town.
 The drink menu is really broad, there’s something for everyone.

 Check out the beautiful wine bar and jewelry boutique Duong.
 The lovely patio is the perfect oasis for a quiet break and some Instagram shots.